-Get into the habit of checking your skin every month for new moles.
-Also watch for changes in colour, shape and size of existing moles.
+Check your skin every month for new moles.
+Also watch for changes in the colour, shape and size of existing moles - taking photos every few months can help you spot changes.

 Check yourself

-Check yourself regularly so that you're

-more likely to notice any changes.
+Check yourself regularly so that you're more likely to notice any changes.